WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 ### Local Environment

-* You can remove the local environment data for a specific project:
+* You can remove the local environment completely for a specific project:

 ```
 wp-env destroy